fatemehomidi78/Optimization_Algorithm_1402/README.md

 Through rigorous experimentation and analysis, we evaluated the efficiency and effectiveness of our genetic algorithm approach in solving the optimization problem.
 Our results not only demonstrate the versatility of genetic algorithms in hydroinformatics but also provide practical insights into the selection of appropriate parameters and strategies for tackling similar optimization challenges in the field.

-For further exploration and access to our MATLAB and Python code implementations, please visit our GitHub repository at [Your GitHub Repository Link].